Derwent Edge walk is a lovely route to do from Ladybower Reservoir.

 Head out of Fairholmes car park, taking the footpath on the right.
 Follow the trail and within a few minutes, you’ll be walking past Derwent Dam.
 If you’re lucky you’ll see water cascading over the dam when it’s full (normally after heavy rain).

-Take the path heading towards the far left tower and up the steps next to Derwent Dam.
+Take the path heading towards the far right tower and up the steps next to Derwent Dam.

 At the top turn left and follow the footpath alongside Upper Derwent Reservoir.